microsoft/outlook-pst-rs/README.md

 provider on Windows.
 Maintaining portability across operating systems and processor architectures is a top priority for this project.

-The API exposed by these crates is still very experimental and subject to breaking changes until each crate reaches its 1.0 release.
-These crates should eventually support creating new PST files and/or modifying existing ones as well, but that will likely wait until we're confident in the API for read-only support first.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a